How to find a mastermind group

 Colleagues, business connections, clients and friends may know a mastermind group you can join or can connect you with others to start a new group.
-Get on LinkedIn and message your ultra-successful connections.
+Use social media sites like LinkedIn to message your ultra-successful connections.
 It can also make sense to talk to your offline connections – they may know of a better fit for you.

 Don’t forget to talk to your contacts at local schools, religious groups, trade groups and professional associations.
 They often host mastermind groups that aren’t advertised, or they may know a place that does.
 Even if you’re not sure someone can help you, let them know you’re looking.
 You never know what your network might turn up.

 2. Get online